groonga/groonga/doc/source/contribution/documentation/introduction.md

 % git push origin your-working-branch
 ```

-## Submit your pull request
+### Submit your pull request

-Now you're ready to submit a pull request to the main Groonga repository.
+Now you're ready to submit a pull request to the upstream Groonga repository.
 Follow these steps:

 1. Go to your fork repository on GitHub
 2. Click the `Compare & pull request` button
+3. Make sure your changes are reflected
-3. Submit your pull request
+4. Click the `Create Pull Request` button and send your pull request

 ## Update